Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- Anderson (seven red zone targets) has been the recipient of 14.6% of his team's 48 red zone pass attempts.
+- With seven targets in the red zone this season, Anderson has been on the receiving end of 14.6% of his team's 48 red zone pass attempts.

-- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Anderson's matchup with the Buccaneers.